-This policy responds to the Independent Schools Standards Regulations 2010, which includes the requirement that all schools must have a behaviour policy which must be available to all parents and prospective parents.
+This policy responds to the Independent Schools Standards Regulations 2014, which includes the requirement that all schools must have a behaviour policy which must be available to all parents and prospective parents.

+It is also drawn up in line with the DfE Behaviour in Schools Advice - July 2022. and KCSIE September 2022, which makes it clear that all school staff have a responsibility to provide a safe environment in which pupils can learn.
 Burgess Hill Girls acknowledges its legal duties under the Equality Act 2010 in respect of safeguarding and in respect of pupils with SEN and disabilities.